 - Vocational training centres need to multiply to accommodate thousands of matriculates who seek admission in such vocational institutions.

 - Youth Development Centres need to be constructed in every district to enable and empower youth.

 - Sports grounds, stadiums, schools for performing arts need to be provided at all administration units.

-- Career counselling and job placement centres need to be introduced.
+- Career counseling and job placement centers need to be introduced.

 - National Library Program for the youth will be launched.

 Culture knows no boundaries.
 It should be left to the discretion of the people without any undue hindrance from the State.
 The arts and sports culture is central to preserving a sense of community in the society.
 MQM is a proponent of institutionalization of arts and sports in the overall youth development program.
 MQM would encourage youths towards arts and sports through the development of sports facilities, parks and backing private initiatives such as arts academies.

 There are segments in society who have been neglected and are vulnerable, such as elderly people, orphans, physically challenged, mentally disturbed, street children and destitute who are in need of care and support with no family network or been thrown out by the family.
 There are several urgent measures, which need to be taken for these segments, such as:

 - Establishment of Old Age Homes in every district for elderly people having no families.

 - Visible and substantial increase in opportunities for Physically Challenged and Mentally Disturbed people in every field such as development centers, ranging from educational to employment.